 Our Norman roots

-The story of how our States Assembly was formed dates back to 933 when the Channel Islands belonged to the Duchy of Normandy.
-In 1066 William, Duke of Normandy, defeated King Harold at the Battle of Hastings and was crowned King of England, and up until 1204, England, Normandy and the Channel Islands were united under his rule.
+The story of how our States Assembly was formed dates back to 933 when the Channel Islands became part of the Duchy of Normandy.
+In 1066 William, Duke of Normandy, defeated King Harold at the Battle of Hastings and was crowned King of England; and England, Normandy and the Channel Islands were thereby united under his rule.

 However, the Channel Islands remained part of Normandy, subject to Norman Customary Law and local customary rules.

 In 1204 the King of England lost mainland Normandy to King Philippe Auguste of France.
 However, the King kept the Channel Islands and allowed them to govern themselves under a Bailiwick system.
 He issued “The Constitutions of King John” saying Islanders could elect their 12 best men.
 These 12 'Jurats', along with the Bailiff, formed the Royal Court which determined all civil and criminal causes except prosecutions for treason.

 Over the following centuries, Islanders built defences like Mont Orgueil and Elizabeth Castle to protect themselves against French invaders.
 Despite attacks, Jersey remained loyal to the Crown and earned many privileges as a result.